Jawny/Jawny/README.md

 ### Hi there 👋
 Looking for SWE Opportunities!

-Working on travel rewards focused finance app: [Cardtrackr](https://www.cardtrackr.ca)
+Working on a travel rewards focused finance app: [Cardtrackr](https://www.cardtrackr.ca)

 Some things About me:
 - Former Product Architect Intern at NVIDIA